IBMStockTrader/stocktrader-helm/stocktrader/README.md

 ## Prerequisites

 The user must install and configure the following dependencies:
-* IBM Db2 Developer-C
+* IBM DB2 Developer-C

+The following dependencies are optional:
-* IBM MQ Advanced for Developers
+* IBM MQ Advanced for Developers (enables notifications)
-* IBM Operational Decision Manager
+* IBM Operational Decision Manager (enables loyalty level determination)
-* IBM Event Streams
+* IBM Event Streams (enables Trade History and its return-on-investment calculation)
-* Redis
+* Redis (enables stock quote caching)

 The user must create and configure the following services in the IBM Cloud:
 * Watson Tone Analyzer